dmhendricks/wordpress-network-subdomain-updater-plugin/README.md

 A simple MU plugin that updates the primary domain on WordPress Network installations.
 It was primarily created for development and staging environments to make it easier when you sync data from a production site.

 **Use are your own risk.
 This plugin is useless to you if you are *not* running a [WordPress Network](https://codex.wordpress.org/Create_A_Network) in [Subdomain mode](https://codex.wordpress.org/Create_A_Network#Installing_a_Network)!**

+:pushpin: Use in conjunction with: [Rewrite Content URLs](https://github.com/dmhendricks/wordpress-rewrite-content-urls-plugin)

 ### How It Works